peteroupc/peteroupc.github.io/pseudocode.md

 In the pseudocode:

 * Divisions do not round to an integer.
 (In some programming languages, division of two integers results in an integer, which may be rounded differently depending on the language.
-For instance, Python's and Ruby's integer division does a floor rounding on the quotient, while Java's truncates the quotient's fractional part.)
+For instance, Python's and Ruby's integer division does a floor rounding on the quotient, while Java's discards the fractional part of the result of division.)
 * The pseudocode shown is not guaranteed to cover all error handling that may be necessary in a particular implementation.
 Such errors may include overflow, out-of-bounds memory access, division by zero, and unexpected infinity values.
 * The pseudocode shown is not guaranteed to yield high performance in a particular implementation, either in time or memory.
 Implementations are free to deviate from the pseudocode as long as they produce the same results as the pseudocode, except that&mdash;
     - arithmetic operations, `rem`, `sqrt`, `ln`, `exp`, `pow`, `sin`, `cos`, `tan`, and `atan2` must be at least substantially close to accurate, and